megalus/stela/README.md

 #### The Load Phase

-In this phase Stela will run 3 default loaders and a fourth optional custom loader, if defined, on this default order:
+In this phase Stela will run 2 default loaders and a third optional custom loader (if defined) on this default order:

 1. Runs `embed` loader (retrieve data from `pyproject.toml`, if exists)
 2. Runs `file` loader (retrieve data from config files, if exists)
-3. Runs `dotenv` loader (retrieve data from `.env` file, if exists)
-4. Runs `custom` loader if defined (from `load` decorator, if exists)
+3. Runs `custom` loader if defined (from `custom_load` decorator, if exists)

 Each step updates data received from the previous step.
 You can change this order, modifying the `load_order` in config: